7zo7zo7zo/raycaster/README.md

 make mirror walls

-find a better way to stop the player from getting to close to walls
+find a better way to stop the player from getting too close to walls